 Each calorie goal number is calculated by taking the user’s BMI and goal weight.

 But, every user should be cautious when cutting calories and making the necessary dietary changes for their health.

 Lifesum in the News

 Lifesum has closed some partnership deals that make the product more readily available and easier to use.
-First, it can be partnered with Google Assistant.
-The company also partnered withi Strong by Zumba health club.
+You can sync with Google Assistant to be get reminders and set goals.
+The company also partnered with Strong by Zumba health club.

 What Users Are Saying

 “Misleading, especially when it comes to the kcal intake during the Keto diet which is already very scarce in terms of food diversity.
 Despite the fact that I pay a thorough attention to the ingredients and quantities I use – which are all approved by the app with a smiley face, after the breakfast (378 kcal) I end up with 500 kcal over and the frowny face, which is so incorrect.
 And this kind of inaccuracies apply also to their recipes.
 I am disappointed and regret I spent money on such thing.”

 “Since I take care of my health, the app is super useful.
 The best part is you don’t need to search for any additional information about nutrition, it’s all in the app.”